The Park has been committed to Conservation and Environmental programs since 1979. Many of these programs undertaken include:-

-- Staff, Committee Members, “Friends of the Fauna Park” and supporters have assisted in the planting of more than 7000 native grasses, shrubs and trees over the past 20 years.
+- Staff, Committee Members and supporters have assisted in the planting of more than 7000 native grasses, shrubs and trees over the past 20 years.

 - Design and construction of the first, energy efficient, solar heated Reptile House in Southern Hemisphere.